kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 The plugin includes three different solvers to find optimal or near-optimal preemption plans:

+1. **Python (CP-SAT) solver**: A solver using Google's CP-SAT solver to find an optimal placement of pods.
+The code for this solver is located in `bootstrap/content/scripts/python_solver/main.py`.
-1. **Swap-based local-search solver**: A fast heuristic solver that iteratively tries to relocate pods to free up space.
+2. **Swap-based local-search solver**: A fast heuristic solver that iteratively tries to relocate pods to free up space.
-2. **Breadth-First Search (BFS) solver**: An exhaustive solver that tries to free a node by exploring pod relocations.
+3. **Breadth-First Search (BFS) solver**: An exhaustive solver that tries to free a node by exploring pod relocations.
 Each depth level in the search tree corresponds to one move of a pod.
-3. **Python (CP-SAT) solver**: A solver using Google's CP-SAT solver to find an optimal placement of pods.
-The code for this solver is located in `bootstrap/content/scripts/python_solver/main.py`.

-The first two solvers are implemented in Go, while the third solver is implemented in Python and requires a Python environment.
+The last two solvers are implemented in Go, while the first solver is implemented in Python and requires a Python environment as it uses the CP-SAT solver from Google's OR-Tools.

 ## Build and Run